elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-benefits-of-utilizing-constructive-feedback-in-academic-settings.md

 url: /learn/education-studies/questions/what-are-the-benefits-of-utilizing-constructive-feedback-in-academic-settings
 score: -1.0
 related_article1:
-    id: 166596
+    id: 166589
-    title: How do academic standards influence curriculum design and course objectives?
+    title: >-
+        What is the role of summative assessment in determining academic performance?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-academic-standards-influence-curriculum-design-and-course-objectives
+    url: /learn/education-studies/questions/what-is-the-role-of-summative-assessment-in-determining-academic-performance
 related_article2:
-    id: 166594
+    id: 166593
-    title: What barriers might impede knowledge acquisition, and how can they be overcome?
+    title: >-
+        How can reflective practices deepen understanding and enhance critical thinking?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-barriers-might-impede-knowledge-acquisition-and-how-can-they-be-overcome
+    url: /learn/education-studies/questions/how-can-reflective-practices-deepen-understanding-and-enhance-critical-thinking
 related_article3:
-    id: 166595
+    id: 166581
-    title: What considerations are important when designing effective assessment instruments?
+    title: >-
+        How does emotional intelligence influence academic performance and learning styles?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-considerations-are-important-when-designing-effective-assessment-instruments
+    url: /learn/education-studies/questions/how-does-emotional-intelligence-influence-academic-performance-and-learning-styles
 related_article4:
-    id: 166589
+    id: 166578
+    title: >-
-    title: What is the role of summative assessment in determining academic performance?
+        What are the primary purposes of assessment in education?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-summative-assessment-in-determining-academic-performance
+    url: /learn/education-studies/questions/what-are-the-primary-purposes-of-assessment-in-education
 related_article5:
-    id: 166584
+    id: 166592
-    title: How can cognitive load management improve exam preparation and performance?
+    title: >-
+        What are the key components of a learning contract, and how do they support academic integrity?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-cognitive-load-management-improve-exam-preparation-and-performance
+    url: /learn/education-studies/questions/what-are-the-key-components-of-a-learning-contract-and-how-do-they-support-academic-integrity
 ---

 &nbsp;